jakeiser/jakeiser.github.io/relg203.md

 #### Week 06

 **Feb.
-16: Will the Real Abraham Please Stand Up?**<span class="noprint">[Slides](https://drive.google.com/file/d/0B7vb2Xa26caLcXFCNU14MDNlNVE/view?usp=sharing){:class="new-window" target="_blank"}</span>
+16: Will the Real Abraham Please Stand Up?**<span class="hide">[Slides](https://drive.google.com/file/d/0B7vb2Xa26caLcXFCNU14MDNlNVE/view?usp=sharing){:class="new-window" target="_blank"}</span>

-*Thinking Piece:*&nbsp;&nbsp;Abraham is often called the father of three faiths: Judaism, Christianity, and Islam.
+<span class="hide">*Thinking Piece:*&nbsp;&nbsp;Abraham is often called the father of three faiths: Judaism, Christianity, and Islam.
 What purpose does this characterization serve?
 Do you think it is an accurate characterization?
-Defend your answer with reference to the assigned materials for today.
+Defend your answer with reference to the assigned materials for today.</span>

 HB/OT: <a href="http://bible.oremus.org/?ql=308397527">Genesis 12–17</a>